openstack/ironic/doc/source/deploy/install-guide.rst

     +------------------------+--------------------------------------------------------------------+

-When a node is moved from the ``manageable`` to ``available`` provision state, the node will be cleaned if configured to do so (see :ref:`CleaningNetworkSetup`).
+When a node is moved from the ``manageable`` to ``available`` provision state, the node will go through automated cleaning if configured to do so (see :ref:`CleaningNetworkSetup`).
 To move a node from ``manageable`` to ``available`` provision state::